ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Therefore it is recommended that you take a moment to configure the `Dask distributed <https://distributed.dask.org>`_ scheduler.
-A Dask scheduler and the 'workers' running the actual computations, are together called a Dask 'cluster'.
+A Dask scheduler and the 'workers' running the actual computations, are collectively called a 'Dask cluster'.

 In ESMValCore, the Dask cluster can configured by creating a file called ``~/.esmvaltool/dask.yml``, where ``~`` is short for your home directory.